bagerard/Whack-A-Pi/doc/cabling.md

 In practice, it is stlightly different as:
 - all the (+) pin of the LEDs are chained
-- all the (-) pin of the Button are chained
+- all the (-) pin of the Buttons are chained

 ![back_pic](back_pic_cables.png)